uclibs/scholar_use_cases/submission/submission_use_cases.md

 `Done looks like:` Individuals can login and manage items within certain areas, without access to other areas, and I can grant these granular permissions

+##Submission 11 - Reporting orphaned records or objects
+`As a:` repository manager

+`I want to:` know when a creator for a record or object is no longer affiliated with the university

+`So that:` I am alerted when any logins are no longer associated with someone at the university.

+`Done looks like:` I have an up to date list of depositor-creators who no longer have a UC affiliation, so I can apply the appropriate access, preservation, and rights policies

+##Submission 12 - Reporting orphaned records or objects
+`As a:` repository manager

+`I want to:` create an automatic metadata change for objects/metadata deposited by someone who no longer has a UC affiliation

+`So that:` when users arrive at a object, they do not send an email to outdated UC contact information

+`Done looks like:` Automated metadata will make changes to records based on my list of no longer affiliated depositors

+##Submission 13 - version control, in terms of the metadata defining versioning (not in terms of this being a collaboration tool)
+`As a:` depositor

+`I want to:` be able to deposit versions of the same work under the same metadata/catalog record

+`So that:` it is clear which version is older/newer

+`Done looks like:` when viewing the metadata record, I can see multiple files but know which one is the newer version

+##Submission 14 - Granular levels of authorization for submissions to specific collections, based on credentials
+`As a:` collection manager

+`I want to:` delegate specific permissions to certain individuals to be able to submit items to some parts of my collection, but not others

+`So that:` those individuals can login and upload things only where I've given permission

+`Done looks like:` Individuals can login and submit items to certain areas and I can grant these granular permissions

+##Submission 15 - Ability to generate a DOI for sharing and referencing
+`As a:` Repository user

+`I want to:` Create a permanent DOI to use for sharing and referencing my work

+`So that:` Regardless of the history of the repository, the same URL will always connect to my work

+`Done looks like:` The submission interface includes a mechanism for generating DOIs, which are displayed on the public interface for the item

+##Submission 16 - Restrict submissions
+`As a:` Repository user

+`I want to:` Restrict certain submissions to on-campus or authenticated UC users

+`So that:` I can fufill restrictions about how content is allowed to be shared

+`Done looks like:` When I'm submitting or managaing an item or collection, I'm able to designate it as being available to on-campus or authenticated UC users only

+##Submission 17 - Use of central UC login
+`As a:` Repository user

+`I want to:` Log into the repository with my UC central login

+`So that:` I don't have to create another account, so that appropriate rights are assigned to my account without having to work with journal staff, and so I don't need to manage my account details

+`Done looks like:` A login interface which accepts my UC credentials, fills appropriate details in my account, and which automatically assigned me appropriate privledges in the system

+##Submission 18 - Scan submissions for malware
+`As a:` Repository manager

+`I want to:` Have new content in the repository scanned for malware

+`So that:` I am certain that the content in new submissions is malware free

+`Done looks like:` As part of the submission process, uploaded files are scanned for malware and are rejected if malware exists